aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authorization-grant.md

 --- abstract

-This specification provides a mechanism for an application to obtain an access token for a third-party application through a mutually trusted identity provider using Token Exchange {{RFC8693}}.
+This specification provides a mechanism for an application to use an identity assertion to obtain an access token for a third-party API using Token Exchange {{RFC8693}} and JWT Profile for OAuth 2.0 Authorization Grants {{RFC7523}}.

 --- middle

 # Introduction

-Enterprises often have hundreds of SaaS applications.
-SaaS applications often have integrations to other SaaS applications that are critical to the application experience and jobs to be done.
-When a SaaS app needs to request an access token on behalf of a user to a 3rd party SaaS integration's API, the end-user needs to complete an interactive delegated OAuth 2.0 ceremony and consent.
-The SaaS application is not in the same security or policy domain as the 3rd party SaaS integration.

-It is industry best practice for an enterprise to connect their ecosystem of SaaS applications to their Identity Provider (IdP) to centralize identity and access management capabilites for the organization.
-End-users get a better experience (SSO) and administrators get better security outcomes such multi-factor authentication and zero-trust.
-SaaS applications today enable the administrator to establish trust with an IdP for user authentication but typically don't allow the administrator to trust the IdP for API authorization.

-The draft specification Identity Chaining Across Trust Domains ({{I-D.ietf-oauth-identity-chaining}}) defines how to request a JWT authorization grant from from an Authorization Server and exchange it for an Access Token at another Authorization Server in a different trust domain.
+The draft specification Identity Chaining Across Trust Domains {{I-D.ietf-oauth-identity-chaining}} defines how to request a JWT authorization grant from from an Authorization Server and exchange it for an Access Token at another Authorization Server in a different trust domain.
 The specification is an application of a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
 The draft supports multiple different use cases by leaving many details of the token exchange request and JWT authorization grant unspecified.
-This specification defines the additional details necessary to support interoperable implementations for this specific use case.
+This specification defines the additional details necessary to support interoperable implementations when using identity tokens as the input to the token exchange request.

-This specification enables federation for Authorization Servers across policy or administrative boundaries.
-The same enterprise IdP that is trusted by applications for SSO can be extended to broker access to APIs.
-This enables the enterprise to centralize more access decisions across their SaaS ecosystem and provides better end-user experience for users that need to connect multiple applications via OAuth 2.0.

-This specification extends {{I-D.ietf-oauth-identity-chaining}}, enabling applications to request access to 3rd party applications using backchannel operations that don't interupt the end user's interactive application experience.
-It is also useful for deployments where SSO is based on SAML and not using OpenID Connect.

 # Conventions and Definitions